-Portfolio from internal innovation, partnering and acquisitions for Zealand, with solid progress on the execution of the strategy that was defined in 2015.
+Portfolio from internal innovation, partnering and acquisitions

+"2016 was a year of significant achievements for Zealand, with solid progress on the execution of the strategy that was defined in 2015.
 Two U.S. approvals of products licensed to Sanofi will ensure increasing revenues so that we can bring product candidates in our pipeline all the way through registration and, ultimately, make them available to patients.
 Zealand's ambition to play an active part in commercialization represents a major transformation of the company.
 It requires new competencies, and I am pleased to report that organizational developments are on track to realize the full value of this ambition."